fjzeit/arcc/README.md

 * When timer is running and user selected "change target" but then hits ESC the target is cancelled but the timer still runs.
 The timer should stop.

 * Should allow user to navigate to their target application via the taskbar.

+* Source needs a clean up, i.e. would benefit from a little design effort, some separation of concerns and not one big class.
+But low priority as the tool isn't going to be changed much.